 - Data storage: Training data, embeddings, model artifacts

-For solopreneurs, our recommendation is:
+For early-stage teams without a dedicated infra hire, our recommendation is:

 - Start with APIs (OpenAI, Anthropic, etc.), when possible — let them handle the GPU headache.